leiteg/arch-linux-install/README.md

 ![GitHub](https://img.shields.io/github/license/leiteg/arch-linux-install)

-This is the script I follow for installing Arch Linux on my own machine.
+This is the script I follow for installing Arch Linux on my own machines.
 For that matter, it is heavily skewed towards *my* needs.
-I do not claim that this script is the most appropriate for every system nor do I hold responsibility for any mistakes contained here.
+I do not claim that this script is the most appropriate for every scenario nor do I hold responsibility for any mistakes contained here.
 Use with caution!

 A fuller and more in-depth tutorial can be found in the [Arch Linux Wiki][1].
-If you would like to suggest improvements or report any errors, I'll be glad to hear from you via email or open an issue on [Github][11].
+If you would like to suggest improvements or report any errors, I'll be glad to hear from you!
+Reach out to me via email or open an issue on [Github][11].

 This guide is distributed under the [MIT License](LICENSE).
 Enjoy! 🤠